EiffelSoftware/EiffelStudio/Src/contrib/library/text/parser/json/Readme.txt

 ﻿Readme file for eJSON
 =====================

-team: "Javier Velilla,Jocelyn Fiat, Paul Cohen"
+team: "Javier Velilla, Jocelyn Fiat" previous contributors: "Paul Cohen"
-date: "$Date$"
+date: "2014-nov-17"
-revision: "$Revision$"

 1. Introduction
 ---------------

 eJSON stands for Eiffel JSON library and is a small Eiffel library for dealing with the JSON format.
+This library provides a JSON parser and visitors, including a pretty printer.

-The objective of the library is to provide two basic features Eiffel2JSON and JSON2Eiffel.
+The converters part is now obsolete and not recommended (remember: the objective of converters were to provide two basic features Eiffel2JSON and JSON2Eiffel).
+There will be a new design for converters as a standalone library on top of Current json library.

 2. Legal stuff
 --------------

-eJSON is copyrighted by the author Javier Velilla and others.
+eJSON is copyrighted by the author Javier Velilla, Jocelyn Fiat and others.
 It is licensed under the MIT License.
 See the file license.txt in the same directory as this readme file.